anupambhatnagar/GPUPuzzlers/launch_queue/README.md

-## Understanding the CUDA Launch Queue
+## The CUDA Launch Queue

 ### Context

 When the CPU sends a kernel to the GPU, it doesn't bock on the GPU, i.e., control returns to the host thread before the GPU completes the requested task.
-This means many GPU operations can be queued up to be executed by the CUDA driver, as GPU resources become available, which leaves the CPU free for other tasks.
-(There are some exceptions to this asynchronicity, notably around CPU-GPU memory copies and synchronization primitives; we'll discuss these in another unit.)
+This leaves the CPU free for other tasks.

 ### Problem